360° Reactions: One Year Since October 7

 Finally, there is Lebanon, a state that owes its existence to the League of Nations and France and can only survive under international protection.
 But it also cannot abide by international norms because the so-called state exists in name only, destroyed by internal sectarian and power struggles even before Hezbollah came into existence.

 With all actors in the Middle East conflict falling outside the international order as defined by the United States and its allies, it is not surprising that the tools of diplomacy they use in an attempt to bring the conflicts in the region under control have been unsuccessful.
-Regional actors march to the tune of their drums, and well-intentioned imploration by world leaders are not going to change that reality.
+Regional actors march to the tune of their drums, and well-intentioned imploration by world leaders is not going to change that reality.

 And that is the sad lesson of the Middle East crisis: international norms and principles are only effective with international actors that accept them, just as democracy only works when major domestic actors accept its rules.